 The Fair Housing Act is a federal law prohibiting housing discrimination.
-Passed in 1968, fair housing laws protect individuals from experiencing discrimination in the buying, renting, selling, and financing of property.
-The Fair Housing Act is technically part of a larger piece of legislation, the Civil Rights Act of 1968.
+Passed in 1968, fair housing laws protect individuals from experiencing discrimination in the buying, renting, selling, and financing property.
+The Fair Housing Act is technically part of a larger legislation, the Civil Rights Act of 1968.

-The Civil Rights Act of 1968 was meant to strengthen laws passed in 1964, specifically in regards to housing discrimination.
-The Federal Fair Housing Act applies to essentially everyone involved in the real estate business including real estate companies, home insurance companies, lending institutions, mortgage institutions, developers, landlords, brokers, and agents.
+The Civil Rights Act of 1968 was meant to strengthen laws passed in 1964, specifically concerning housing discrimination.
+The Federal Fair Housing Act applies to essentially everyone involved in the real estate business, including real estate companies, home insurance companies, lending institutions, mortgage institutions, developers, landlords, brokers, and agents.

 Over the years, the Fair Housing Act has expanded to prevent housing discrimination from several protected classes.
 Protected classes previously referred to a person’s race, skin color, religion, sex, and national origin, but they now include additional protections for gender, single parents, and people with disabilities.

-Given that the Federal Fair Housing Act is more than 50 years old and that multiple amendments have been made since its introduction, it’s important for real estate investors to understand how the Fair Housing Act is applied.
+Given that the Federal Fair Housing Act is over 50 years old and multiple amendments have been made since its introduction, real estate investors need to understand how the Fair Housing Act is applied.

-Tenants and landlords can find additional information about what legally classifies as housing discrimination on the HUD website, as well as how to move forward should the case be brought to court.
+Tenants and landlords can find additional information about what legally classifies as housing discrimination on the HUD website and how to move forward should the case be brought to court.

 Note that state and local regulators are allowed to expand on fair housing laws, which means that more restrictions may apply depending on where your property is.
-For example, in New York state, a landlord or a mortgage lender cannot inquire about a person's criminal record.
-And New York City explicitly prohibits discrimination on the basis of immigration status, occupation, ethnic hairstyles, and other cultural attributes.
+For example, in New York State, a landlord or a mortgage lender cannot inquire about a person's criminal record.
+And New York City explicitly prohibits discrimination in housing based on immigration status, occupation, ethnic hairstyles, and other cultural attributes.

-In highly competitive rental markets such as Miami, Grand Rapids, and Orlando, it can be difficult to prove a landlord is withholding availability from a tenant based on their protected class.
+In highly competitive rental markets such as Miami, Grand Rapids, and Orlando, proving a landlord withholds availability from a tenant based on their protected class can be challenging.
 This is because apartments in these cities spend just a few days on the market before they are occupied.
-It’s likely that if a landlord lists a unit on the 1st, it will be occupied as early as the 15th.
+If a landlord lists a unit on the 1st, it will likely be occupied as early as the 15th.

 Instructing a real estate agent to show a home for sale exclusively to a specific group of people could easily get both the seller and agent in trouble.
-Refusing to show a home to a protected class is a direct violation of the Fair Housing Act.
+Refusing to show a home to a protected class directly violates the Fair Housing Act.
 The only way a seller can get around this is if they choose to list their home privately as a pocket listing.

-Agents can also violate fair housing laws for suggesting a buyer look in a different neighborhood based on their race, religion, or other protected class.
+Agents can also violate fair housing laws by suggesting a buyer look in a different neighborhood for housing based only on their race, religion, or other protected class.
 This can get tricky, but unless a buyer explicitly mentions that they want to see a property in a certain kind of community, agents should be wary of redirecting them there, as this could be an unconscious bias at play.

 This scenario applies to mortgage lenders and banks more than it does to landlords or agents, but it can still affect the sale of a home if the prospective buyer becomes aware of it during the closing process.

-If a prospective buyer realizes that their mortgage loan documents come with absorbently high interest rates or unfair loan terms, they could easily pull out of the sale claiming violation of fair housing laws.
+If prospective buyer realizes that their mortgage loan documents come with absorbently high-interest rates or unfair loan terms, they could easily pull out of the sale, claiming a violation of fair housing laws.

 An example of this would be a mortgage lender charging higher interest rates for home loans in predominantly Latino neighborhoods than in predominantly white neighborhoods.
 Another scenario would be a bank suggesting a loan with unfavorable terms to a single parent based on their familial status.
 In both instances, the Fair Housing Act is being violated.

-Although further removed from the rental and buying process, builders and developers should also be aware of how the Fair Housing Act applies to them.
+Although further removed from the rental and buying process, builders and developers should know how the Fair Housing Act applies to them.
 If a recently built condominium doesn't comply with accessibility requirements, developers could be held responsible for not providing fair housing access to individuals with disabilities.
 Fair housing laws vary by state and local municipalities, so it's wise to check local housing laws before starting construction on any new developments.

 The Fair Housing Act covers most types of housing — and for this reason, it’s safe to assume that fair housing laws apply to your real estate investments.
 However, HUD notes that in “very limited circumstances,” the Fair Housing Act exempts the following types of housing:

-A comprehensive list of what is illegal can be found on the HUD’s website.
+The HUD's website has a comprehensive list of what is illegal.
 Here are a few violations of fair housing laws that may not be as obvious:

-As a seller or landlord your responsibility is to provide fair buying or rental access to any serious buyer or tenant interested in your property.
-While of course, you have the right as a seller, landlord, or developer to receive a fair return on your investment, you cannot do so at the expense of fair housing opportunities to those interested.
+As a seller or landlord, your responsibility is to provide equal housing opportunity and fair buying or rental access to any serious buyer or tenant interested in your property.
+While you have the right as a seller, landlord, or developer to receive a fair return on your investment, you cannot do so at the expense of fair housing opportunities for those interested.